matiascalvar/matiascalvar/README.md

 <h1 align="center">Hi 👋, I'm Matias</h1>
 <h3 align="center">A passionate Full Stack Developer from Argentina</h3>

-- 🔭 I’m currently working as JavaScript Full Stack Instructor in a bootcamp
+- 🔭 I’m currently working as a Front End Developer

 - 👯 I’m looking to collaborate on **any project with a positive impact on everyone's life**